xiaoge26/tp/docs/DeveloperGuide.md

 ### Value proposition

-Fast typers may benefit more from the CLI version of the banking system as it allows for quick navigation and interaction with the system using keyboard shortcuts.
+People who can type fast may benefit more from the CLI version of the banking system as it allows for quick navigation and interaction with the system using keyboard shortcuts.
 This can lead to a faster and more efficient workflow compared to using a graphical user interface (GUI),